okuvshynov/rlscout/README.md

 If we have that logic, can we keep getting new training data and refreshing the model?
 How different is it anyway compared to MCTS?
 What if we do that with null-window?

 Basically: can we fill in transposition table AND train model at the same time?
 Do we need that at all?
+Just keep 2 separate processes?

 ### applying model from A/B